 We bear witness to the redemption offered only through faith in Jesus Christ.
 The staff we engage are equipped by belief and practice to bear this witness.
 We will maintain our identity as Christian while being sensitive to the diverse contexts in which we express that identity.

-We are called to serve the neediest people of the earth, to relieve their suffering and to promote the transformation of their condition of life.
+We are called to serve the people in greatest need around the world, to relieve their suffering and to promote the transformation of their condition of life.

 We stand in solidarity in a common search for justice.
 We seek to understand the situation of the poor and work alongside them toward fullness of life.
 We share our discovery of eternal hope in Jesus Christ.